open-neuromorphic/open-neuromorphic.github.io/content/about/_index.md

 *   Interactive **[Workshops](/workshops/)** and **[Student Talks](/neuromorphic-computing/student-talks/)** sessions with experts from academia and industry.
 *   Live **[Hacking Hours](/neuromorphic-computing/software/hacking-hours/)** exploring software, tackling coding challenges, and discussing the latest developments.
 *   **A Collaborative Platform:**
-*   Our **[GitHub organization](https://github.com/open-neuromorphic)** serves as a platform for open-source neuromorphic projects.
+*   Our **[GitHub organization](https://github.com/open-neuromorphic)** serves as a platform for open source neuromorphic projects.
 We welcome new contributions and can help migrate existing projects.
 *   A thriving **[Discord community](https://discord.gg/hUygPUdD8E)** for discussions, Q&A, networking, and real-time collaboration.
 *   **A Broad and Inclusive Scope:** Our community embraces the full spectrum of neuromorphic engineering.
 We welcome projects and discussions spanning from computational neuroscience and biologically plausible models to performance-driven machine learning and hardware co-design.
 Our focus is on fostering collaboration across diverse areas, including:
 *   Spiking Neural Network (SNN) frameworks for simulation, training, and inference.
 *   Event-based sensor technology and data processing tools.
 *   Digital, analog, and mixed-signal neuromorphic hardware.
-*   Efforts to improve interoperability and create a more unified open-source ecosystem.
+*   Efforts to improve interoperability and create a more unified open source ecosystem.

 ## Our Governance: The Executive Committee